SunnyLimc/obsidian-limc/000  -  MOC Indexes/400 Ideas MOC.md

 we describe the transformation process T as $R^n$ -> $R^m$ with a $m \times n$ matrix

-> why mathematician write down as n -> m
+why mathematician write down as n -> m?
 It basically a process take *n-row as input* and with doing the *m-row transformation* (with n-column scalar factors for the corresponding n-row) and producing a m-row output
 $$\left(\begin{array}{cccc}
 a_{11} & a_{12} & \cdots & a_{1n} \\
 a_{21} & a_{22} & \cdots & a_{2n} \\